TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.42.md

 ---

-According to all that Jehovah commanded Moses, so the children of Israel did all the work.
+According to all that Yahweh commanded Moses, so the children of Israel did all the work.